Five reasons why digital transformation is essential for business growth

 New and transformative technologies were rapidly entering the workplace even before the pandemic, enabling businesses to innovate and thrive in an increasingly digital world.

-Today’s CIO must shift their focus from traditional technology management to projects that make their organisation ready for the future.
+Today’s chief information officer (CIO) must shift their focus from traditional technology management to projects that make their organisation ready for the future.

-Digital transformation provides a valuable opportunity for core business functions, such as finance and HR, to move away from manual processes and automate key areas like payroll, enabling leaders to focus on wider business opportunities.
+Digital transformation provides a valuable opportunity for core business functions, such as finance and HR, to move away from manual processes and work to automate key areas like payroll.
+The time saved by installing proper automation can enable leaders to focus on wider business opportunities.

 It is essential that progressive businesses implement a security strategy consistently across all networks, applications and data, whatever services or service providers are being used.